Everest View Trekking 7 Days

 • MealsBreakfast, Lunch and Dinner.

-We leave early for the hike up to the Everest View Hotel, about an hour’s hike above Namche for a fantastic panorama of the Himalayas and a great view of Everest, Lhotse, and Ama Dablam.
-After enjoying the view and relaxing, we continue to the traditional Sherpa villages of Khumjung/Khunde.
-We visit Sherpa Culture Museum and Everest Photo Gallery on the way back.
+We leave early for the hike up to the Everest View Hotel about an hour’s hike above Namche for a fantastic panorama of the Himalayas and a great view of Everest, Lhotse, and Ama Dablam.
+After enjoying the view and relaxing with a hot coffee we continue to the traditional Sherpa villages of Khunde and Khumjung.
+If you get a chance ask your guide to take you to the Khumjung Monastery which houses the scalp of what's said to be a Yeti.
 Leaving the villages we circle back to Namche via the small airstrip at Shyangboche.
-Overnight in Namche Bazaar.

 • AccommodationGuesthouse/Teahouse